What is Zepatier?

 - If you have ever taken any medicine for HCV infection.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

-How should I take elbasvir/grazoprevir?
+How should I take Zepatier?

-How should elbasvir/grazoprevir be stored?
+How should Zepatier be stored?

-- Store elbasvir/grazoprevir at room temperature, 68°F to 77°F (20°C to 25°C).
+- Store Zepatier at room temperature, 68°F to 77°F (20°C to 25°C).

-The above Patient Version drug summary is based on the following FDA label(s): Tablet (film coated).
+- This Patient Version drug summary is based on the following FDA label(s): Tablet (film coated).
 The Patient Package Insert includes information for people taking Zepatier.

 - The American Hospital Formulary Service (AHFS) Patient Medication Information for elbasvir and grazoprevir available from MedlinePlus.